 Halloween is one of my favourite celebrations, I love the atmosphere, the decor and of course all the sweet things.
 Being on a budget shouldn’t mean you can’t celebrate the occasion.
-All it takes is some imagination, budgeting skills, bargain hunting and a spookily savvy mindset.
+All it takes is some imagination, budgeting skills, bargain hunting, and a spookily savvy mindset.

 I thought I would share with you some ideas and tips about how to celebrate Halloween on a budget.

-Of course the most frugal option for a Halloween costume is to make your own.
+Of course, the most frugal option for a Halloween costume is to make your own.
 If you are a creative type and handy with a sewing needle then Pinterest is your friend for this challenge.
 There are thousands of amazing DIY costume ideas for both kids and adults.

 You might even have things around the house that you can fashion into a costume, the possibilities are endless it just takes a little imagination.
 Check out the following websites for some inspiration for DIY Halloween costumes.

 If you would rather buy a costume then start scouting out your local selling pages and Facebook market place a few weeks before Halloween.
-People will be sorting out last years Halloween stash and may be selling on costumes that no longer fit.
-Keep a look out all year round in the charity shops or at car boot sales for cheap costumes or accessories too.
+People will be sorting out last year’s Halloween stash and maybe selling on costumes that no longer fit.
+Keep a lookout all year round in the charity shops or at car boot sales for cheap costumes or accessories too.
 The supermarkets heavily discount costumes the day after the celebrations so it might be worth stocking up in larger sizes and storing away until the following year.

 Decorating For Halloween

 Decorating the house for Halloween is s much fun, it adds to the spooky effect and really gets you in the mood to celebrate.
-I like to display a mixture or DIY decorations alongside accessories I’ve picked up from budget retailers like Poundland, Home Bargains or Poundstretcher.
+I like to display a mixture of DIY decorations alongside accessories I’ve picked up from budget retailers like Poundland, Home Bargains or Poundstretcher.
 Here are some fantastic ideas from other websites about decorating your home for Halloween on a budget.

 Again, also check out car boot sales, selling pages and charity shops for Halloween props and decor.
-You can usually find things year round when people clear their clutter.
+You can usually find things year-round when people clear their clutter.